The Myth Of The Kickoff: Project kickoffs create alignment at the start, but things inevitably will change.

 The reality is that change is inevitable, and most teams’ approach to project kickoffs is actually broken.

-A Good Kickoff Does Not Guarantee A Good Project
+Why A Good Kickoff Doesn't Guarantee A Good Project

-I used to think that project kickoffs were my superhero skill.
-When I kicked off my projects, people would burst out of the gates with clarity and momentum instead of confusion and more unanswered questions.
+I used to think that my ability to lead great project kickoffs was my unfair advantage as a PM.
+When I kicked off my projects, teams would burst out of the gates with clarity and momentum instead of confusion and more unanswered questions.

 In fact, people would come up to me after a kickoff meeting and ask to borrow my agenda or deck so they could use it for their projects.
 It was a point of pride for me.